engmaths/emat30008/assessment.md

 ## Overview

-This part of the unit will be assessed by a single piece of coursework worth 50% of the overall unit mark.
+This unit will be assessed by a single piece of coursework.
 Rather than being a discrete piece of work, the coursework will be the *cumulation of material covered each week of the course*.
 Each week will build on the previous and form part of the assessment.

 The University's [generic marking criteria](http://www.bristol.ac.uk/academic-quality/assessment/regulations-and-code-of-practice-for-taught-programmes/marking-criteria/)